DEFRA/software-development-standards/standards/docker_standards.md

 ```

 ## Docker Compose
-Docker compose is the standard for local development and within a CI/CD pipeline to build docker containers.
+Docker compose is the standard for local development and within a CI pipeline to build docker containers.

 ### Use override files to reduce duplication
 Additional settings can be applied to a docker compose file by using override files.